-To obtain a spectrum, you merely need to pass the light from the object through a prism or through a diffraction grating.
+To obtain a spectrum, you pass the light from the object through a slit, prism or diffraction grating.
+A Slit is ideal but expensive to set up.
 A prism is cheaper, but a diffraction grating will produce a more linear dispersion of the spectrum and thus will make it easier to identify the individual spectral lines.
-A “spectrometer” is merely the combination of a prism or grating with a camera.

 For meteor spectra, there is an obvious question.
 You don’t know where (or when) the meteor is going to appear, so in which direction should you point your camera?

-Meteor spectra will typically consist of a number of bright emission lines.
-Although spectra sometimes shown an indication of a continuous background spectrum, there is debate as to whether this is a genuine thermal feature or merely the combined result of many low intensity unresolved spectral lines.
+Meteor spectra will typically consist of a number of bright emission lines as you can see here.
+Although spectra sometimes show an indication of a continuous background spectrum, there is debate as to whether this is a genuine feature or merely the combined result of many low intensity unresolved spectral lines.

-One example, for a Perseid whose spectrum was imaged by Bill in August 2014, is shown to the right.
+A calibrated and analysed spectrum is shown in the next image.
 The shorter wavelength (blue) part of the spectrum fell outside of the field of view and this shows the spectrum from the green to the near infrared.
 There is a bright green emission line from magnesium, along with a yellow emission line from sodium.
 Many meteors also show an emission line in the red from calcium, but this is not clearly seen here.
 The lines in the infrared are mostly related to the atmospheric gases with which the meteoric particle collided – the presence of these atmospheric lines in all spectra helps calibrate the wavelengths in the remainder of the spectrum.